Accusoft/imagegear-net-samples/Samples/Image Processing/ImageCleanup/README.md

 When a document scan presents undesirable artifacts, ImageGear can clean up the image to make it more suitable for further processing.

-Once an image is loaded into ImageGear, use the static methods of the `ImGearIC` class to perform various cleanup routines, such as removing hole puncher marks and lines, inverting white text, and cleaning scan borders.
+Once an image is loaded into ImageGear, use the static methods of the `ImGearIC` class to perform various cleanup routines, such as checking for noise, removing hole puncher marks and lines, auto orienting text, auto cropping, inverting black images and white text on a black background, and cleaning scan borders.

 For more information about the ImageGear .NET API, please refer to the [ImageGear .NET Online Documentation](https://help.accusoft.com/ImageGear/latest/webframe.html).